fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-yodlee.md

 ---

 Yodlee bank integrations provide a secure way to connect your financial accounts to Fiskl, allowing for efficient and automated sharing of your banking data.
 This integration enhances your experience by providing comprehensive financial services within Fiskl.
-Yodlee is the primary provider for users in the United States, Canada, and South Africa
+Yodlee is the primary provider for customers in the United States, Canada, and South Africa

-## Benefits of Yodlee Integration
+## Benefits of Yodlee integration

 - Secure connection between your bank and Fiskl
 - Automated synchronization of your banking data
 - Support for multiple bank accounts and institutions
 - Streamlined financial management within Fiskl

-## Connecting Your Bank Account
+## Connecting your bank account

 1. Go to "Banking" in the left menu
 2. Click on "Connect"